Project-META/.github/profile/README.md

 - If your base configuration is correct, it will output the number of identified proxies and proxy providers, and the generated configuration in JSON format.
 - If there are errors, correct your basic configuration according to the error and the URL in the output.

-For other clients, please refer to the corresponding official client documentation.
+For other clients, please refer to the official documentation of the corresponding clients.

 ## Customization Guide